isovector/reasonablypolymorphic.com/posts/2014-03-18-power-word-case-study.markdown

 ---
 layout: post
-title: "Power Word: Case Study"
+title: Power Word: Case Study
 date: 2014-03-18 07:36
 comments: true
-categories: brainhacking dark-arts
+tags: crazy, science
 ---

 **Heads up!
 I'm talking about the *dark arts of the mind* in this post.
 Continue